pchp250g8-home-php-tutorials/php-console-numofdigits/README.md

-A console application project written in the PHP programming language and implemented in the Apache NetBeans integrated environment.
+A console application project written in the PHP programming language and implemented in the Apache NetBeans integrated environment (or in the Microsoft Visual Code editor).
 The PHP script provides simple input/output.
 Determining the number of digits in a number entered from the keyboard.

 The program does the following:
 1. Prompts the user for an integer.